griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 ## Presenting Results in a Tumor Board Setting

-As mentioned in the [protocol](link to paper), the first stage of the Immunogenomics Review is a presentation of candidate neoantigens for selection by an Immunogenomics Tumor Board (ITB).
+As mentioned in the publication, the first stage of the Immunogenomics Review is a presentation of candidate neoantigens for selection by an Immunogenomics Tumor Board (ITB).
 This is mainly performed using pVACview.
-Most files needed to conduct this review are produced by the immuno pipeline and saved as results.
+Most files needed to conduct this review are produced by the ImmunoNX pipeline and saved as results.
 These consist of:
 - pVACview .R application files matched to the version of the results files
 - $sample-name.all_epitopes.aggregated.tsv (Class I)
 - $sample-name.all_epitopes.aggregated.metrics.json (Class I)
 - $sample-name.all_epitopes.aggregated.tsv (Class II)
-- Cancer Gene Census List in TSV format downloaded from Cosmic
+- Cancer Gene List in TSV format with Genes in the first column

 Before the ITB meeting.
 Load these files in pVACview and make sure everything is working.